Office of Assessment and Accreditation

 The Office of Assessment and Accreditation facilitates ongoing program review of academic, student services, and co-curricular programs.
 Program review is an evidence-based process that encourages reflection on the past and present to inform decisions about the future.
 Its ultimate purpose is to support, develop, and maintain high quality programs.

-The Office of Assessment manages activities associated with ongoing institutional accreditation from the Higher Learning Commission (HLC).
-Institutional accreditation is the practice used in the United States to assure the public of the quality of higher education institutions and encourage improvement and innovation in the design and deliver of higher education programs and services.
+The Office of Assessment and Accreditation manages activities associated with ongoing institutional accreditation from the Higher Learning Commission (HLC).
+Institutional accreditation is the practice used in the United States to assure the public of the quality of higher education institutions and encourage improvement and innovation in the design and delivery of higher education programs and services.